Founder & Owner

 Mamili features casual and sophisticated clothing with personalized customer service.
 Melissa describes her own taste in fashion as eclectic, from Hale Bob dresses to casual Sanctuary tops with Paige Jeans and stylish sneakers.
 In addition to women’s clothing and hats, Mamili also sells clothes for men and children, jewelry, accessories, and gifts, with an emphasis on locally sourced and individually crafted merchandise.

-Hats and fascinators that range from sophisticated to wild and crazy can be custom made by Melissa and Sonni Carter.
-Mamili also features hand-crafted items by local friends of Melissa who likewise have their own businesses: Jewelry by Julie Day of Jewels by Jules; jewelry by Brenda Sullivan; photo greeting cards by Laura Weis of Whispered Light; and glassware, ornaments, and decorative bourbon barrel staves by Gail Corso of Designs by Gail.
+Hats and fascinators that range from sophisticated to wild and crazy can be custom made by Melissa.
+Mamili also features hand-crafted items by local friends of Melissa who likewise have their own businesses: jewelry by Brenda Sullivan; photo greeting cards by Laura Weis of Whispered Light; and glassware, ornaments, and decorative bourbon barrel staves by Gail Corso of Designs by Gail.

 "The boutique", says Melissa, “has always been a dream of mine.”
 When Melissa was in her 20’s, opening a boutique seemed far-fetched, but 30 years later, her dream has come true.
 Last December when construction delayed the opening of the boutique, Melissa held an open house at her Prospect home with the help of her colleagues and friends.
 “I’m shocked that I’m here,” Melissa says, “It took a village.
 It's like a dream.”